luxonis/depthai-docs-website/FAQ.md

 {: #rpi_zero }
 ## Can I use DepthAI with Raspberry Pi Zero?

-Yes, DepthAI is fully functional on it, you can see the example below
+Yes, DepthAI is fully functional on it, you can see the example below:

 ![pizerosetup](/images/pizerosetup.png)
 ![pizeroruntime](/images/pizeroruntime.png)